 AS we age our skin texture changes so we need to adjust the way we care for it, as well as the way we enhance it.
 In this, part two of the series The Best Make-Up For Women Over 50, we take a look at foundations, tinted moisturisers and concealers.

 Today’s foundations are designed to improve texture and tone, and even out skin tone.
 And foundations that target mature skins are formulated with ingredients that are more moisturising, contain an SPF and anti-oxidants to protect ageing skin, and help to correct discolouration, age spots and dark circles.
-They are also usually more hydrating and light reflecting also are less likely to exacerbate fine lines or wrinkles.
+They are also usually more hydrating and light reflecting and are less likely to exacerbate fine lines or wrinkles.
 So it’s crucial that you get a top-quality foundation that matches your skin tone exactly.

 Your skin also changes seasonally so you need to own at least two or three shades to match your skin during the different seasons.
 Look for a creamier formula in a paler colour when skin is drier in the colder months, and a lighter formulation in a warmer tone when skin is oilier or more moist in summer.
 Alternatively, use a tinted moisturiser, a BB cream or CC cream instead of foundation.
 (Read more below.)